 As vocalist Eddie Vedder said onstage during an October 22nd concert back in 2014, on this day in 1990 “ it was our first gig.
 We’re proud of that.
 We’re proud to still be together.
 We’re proud to be in a long relationship.”
 We’re glad you all are still together too, EV!

-Watch footage of Mookie Blaylock’s (a.k.a.
+Below, watch footage of Mookie Blaylock’s (a.k.a.
 Pearl Jam’s) fateful first show at The Off Ramp Cafe in Seattle, and scroll down for a full setlist.

 Mookie Blaylock (Pearl Jam) – The Off Ramp Cafe – 10/22/1990